• Home

 • Net Worth – Net worth is the total of your or your beneficiary’s assets and annual income.
 Includes assets such as bank accounts, stocks, bonds, mutual funds, annuities, and any property other than your residence and a reasonable lot area.
 The VA will determine whether assets are of a sufficiently large amount that one could live off of them for a reasonable period of time.
 Net worth limit will increase by the same percentage as Social Security cost-of-living increases.

 • Penalty Period – A penalty period is a length of time when a survivor isn’t eligible for pension benefits, because they transferred assets for less than fair market value during the look-back period.
-This may apply if those transferred assets would’ve caused the survivor’s net worth to be over the limit mentioned above.
+This may apply if those transferred assets would have caused the survivor’s net worth to be over the limit mentioned above.
 However, not every asset transfer is subject to this penalty.

-• Veterans Pension – Tax-free monetary benefit payable to low-income wartime Veterans.
+• Veterans Pension – Tax-free monetary benefit payable to low-income wartime veterans.

 • SBP – Survivor Benefit Plan